walkamongus/centrify/README.markdown

 * Puppet
     * pluginsync must be enabled
 * Keytabs
-    * this module does not manage keytabs -- the 'krb_keytab' parameter is an absolute path to a keytab deployed outised of this module
+    * this module does not manage keytabs -- the `krb_keytab` parameter is an absolute path to a keytab deployed in some way outside of this module

 ### Beginning with centrify